benchopt/benchopt/doc/tutorials/add_solver.rst

 .. hint::

-    The :ref:`Performance curves pages <performance_curves>` provides a complete guide on the performance curves and the different sampling strategies.
+    The :ref:`Performance curves page <performance_curves>` provides a complete guide on performance curves and the different sampling strategies.

 - **Getting the final results**

-We define a ``get_result`` method to pass the result of the ``run`` back to the objective.
+We define a ``get_result`` method to pass the ``run`` result back to the objective.

-Here we simply define a method that returns the solution as a dictionary since we are not post-processing on the solution.
+Here we simply define a method that returns the solution as a dictionary since we are not post-processing the solution, e.g. saving the solution.

 .. code-block:: python